Egypt Travel Tips | Visiting Egypt? A friendly caution to think twice, based on firsthand experience.

 Finally, let’s discuss the last reason I won’t be visiting Egypt again.
 Granted, this is the most inconsequential reason.

 First, Egyptian food leaves much to be desired.
-Folks love to make it seem like Egyptian food is “exotic” and “mind blowing” but in reality, the unofficial national dish of Egypt is a random mish-mash of various noodles topped with a tomato sauce and fried onion.
-It’s pretty good, but not an earth-shattering foodie moment by any stretch of the imagination.
+Folks love to make it seem like Egyptian food is “exotic” and “mind blowing” but in reality, the unofficial national dish of Egypt is Koshary (various noodles topped with a tomato sauce and fried onion).

 A few days into our trip we were both waking up with odd stomach pains, even though we were super vigilant about what we ate.
 We stuck to beers and hotel food because the conditions of street food were questionable at best.